Back to Articles

 May 2, 2026·By Sami Jamil Jadallah

-From Bayt al-Hikma to the Nobel Prize: Why Islam Needs a New House of Wisdom
+From Bayt al-Hikma to the Nobel Prize: Does Islam Need a New 'House of Wisdom'?

-A civilization that once lit the world's lantern for five centuries through the original Bayt al-Hikma now stands nearly absent from the highest ledger of human intellectual achievement.
-The Islam House of Wisdom is founded to recapture that spirit of inclusive, fearless scholarship — convening 100 Distinguished Scholars to ensure Islam's greatest contribution to the 21st century has not yet been made.
+More than 1.5 billion Muslims are the inheritors of a civilization that once lit the world's lantern — yet today it stands nearly absent from the highest ledger of human intellectual achievement.
+The Islam House of Wisdom is being built to recapture the spirit of the original Bayt al-Hikma: convening 100 Distinguished Scholars across disciplines and faiths to ensure Islam's greatest contribution to the 21st century has not yet been made.

 Something is profoundly wrong.
 And we must have the courage to say so.